pkoning2/pydecnet/pydecnet/README.txt

 specifications, which are available to the general public).

-PyDECnet allows communication over Ethernet LANs (virtual or real), SIMH emulated DMC connections, and asynchronous DDCMP connections via a supported UART.
-It was developed using Python 3.3 on Mac OS 10.6 and 10.10; it should work with Python 3.3 or later (but not with any earlier version of Python) on any Unix-like operating system.
-It may or may not work on Windows; if you try that, I would be interested in hearing the results.
-Note, however, that some strange behavior has been seen in Python 3.3 and 3.5 testing -- but not in Python 3.7 -- when configuring multiple systems in a single invocation.
-(The symptom is that some of the sockets used get bind failures.)
+PyDECnet allows communication over Ethernet LANs (virtual or real), GRE, SIMH emulated DDCMP connections over TCP or UDP, asynchronous DDCMP connections via a supported UART, synchronous DDCMP connections using my DDCMP framer, and Multinet connections over TCP (or, very much not recommended, over UDP).
+It was initially developed using Python 3.3 on Mac OS 10.6 and 10.10; it should work with Python 3.3 or later (but not with any earlier version of Python) on any Unix-like operating system.
+The current version was tested with Python 3.6 and later since versions earlier than that are no longer supported (as of 2022).
+PyDECnet may or may not work on Windows; if you try that, I would be interested in hearing the results.
+A few features require Python 3.7.

 The implementation is written to conform to the Digital Network Architecture, Phase II, III, and IV, as published by Digital Equipment